Jackachao0618/PiResNet-2.0/README.md

 #### For presentations, posters, etc..., we suggest also including:

-Code obtained from the PiResNet at https://github.com/Jackachao0618/PiResNet
+Code obtained from the PiResNet-2.0 at https://github.com/Jackachao0618/PiResNet-2.0